ThePwnish3r/ThePwnish3r.github.io/_posts/2021-07-15-Fuzz-Week-Day2-:-Building-Rust-Fuzzer.md

  YAAY WE ARE FUZZING !!

-So here I am running it with 4 cores laptop, and it was about 500 cases per second, so if you try it with 196 cores as Brandon did in the video you should get on a linear scale about 48000 fuzz cases per second.
+So, here I am running it with 4 cores laptop, and it was about 500 cases per second, if you try it with 196 cores as Brandon did in the video you should get on a linear scale about 48000 fuzz cases per second.
 But sadly, it is like you have 4 cores running !!

-That happens when you try to do a live fuzzing, you can't scale, so you need to use an emulator or hypervisor, don't ever fuzz on a live system.
+That happens when you try to do a live fuzzing, you can't scale.
+So, you need to use an emulator or hypervisor, don't ever fuzz on a live system.

 We found the best performance at 10 core, more than this it gets slow.